Lynbrook, New York: Private education

 The village is also home to Our Lady of Peace Roman Catholic Elementary School.

 Transportation

 Long Island Rail Road service to the New York City boroughs of Manhattan, Queens and Brooklyn is available at the Lynbrook station, located off Sunrise Highway between Peninsula Boulevard and Broadway in the heart of the village.
-There is also the Westwood station, located off Whitehall Street.
-Lynbrook is also served by Nassau Inter-county Express's n25 and n31/32 bus route's in addition to the n4 one of the most popular and most used bus that goes through Lynbrook traveling from Jamaica Queens to Freeport NY.
+There is also the Westwood station, located off Whitehall Street; the station straddles the Lynbrook–Malverne border.

+Lynbrook is also served by the n4, n25, n31, and n32 bus routes.
+All four routes are operated by Nassau Inter-County Express (NICE) and travel through the village.